jiahongli18/DistributedSystemsMP0/README.md

         Time time.Time
   }
 ```
-There is a struct named Messages that conforms to the style described in the MP0 instructions.
+There is a struct named Message that conforms to the style described in the MP0 instructions.

 ### Processes
+Process A is in client.go and Process B is in server.go.

 The flow of our code starts from ```server.go``` and utilizes the a go library called ```net``` in order to start a server that listens on incoming requests.